telerik/maui-docs/controls/combobox/editmode-and-search.md

 > Searching can be performed when `IsEditable` is set to `true`.

-> When we want to set the HighlightTextColor property using custom templates, we have to use the `RadHighlightLabel class` inside the template.
+If you want the text to be highlighted when using custom ItemTemplate, you have to add a `RadHighlightLabel` inside the ItemTemplate.

-Here is the example in XAML:
+Here is an example:

 ```XAML
 <telerik:RadComboBox x:Name="comboBox"